Flow (video game): Gameplay

-The PlayStation 3 version of Flow, showing the player's creature—a multi-segmented worm-like creature—in the top center of the screen.
-Small edible creatures can be seen nearby, and a blurred version of the lower plane, featuring two aggressive creatures, can be seen in the background.
+The PlayStation 3 version of Flow, showing the player's creature – a multi-segmented worm-like creature—in the top center of the screen.
+Small edible creatures can be seen nearby, and a blurred version of the next plane below, featuring two aggressive creatures, can be seen in the background.

-In Flow, the player guides a small, multi-segmented worm- or snake-like creature through an aquatic environment.
+In Flow, the player guides a small, multi-segmented worm or snake-like creature through an aquatic environment.
 There are no menus or guidelines; the game begins immediately.
 The game world, which is viewed from a top-down perspective, consists of two-dimensional planes stacked vertically upon each other.
 A blurred version of the layer below appears in the background of each plane.
 Planes contain organisms of varying sizes; the player's creature automatically attempts to consume them when they are nearby.
 The majority of these creatures are non-confrontational and are composed of cells that increase the number of segments in the player's creature when eaten.
 All planes, except for the highest and lowest, contain two specially colored organisms that move the player's creature up or down one plane when touched.

 Certain planes feature aggressive, multi-segmented creatures that perish when all their segments are eaten by the player's creature; however, they can eat segments of the player's creature to regrow their own.
 These creatures release many cells upon death, which can restore the health of the player's creature, temporarily increase the size of its mouth, or cause it to sprout decorative protrusions.
 Players are not required to eat these or any other organisms; they may travel to higher or lower planes at any time.
 Being defeated by aggressive creatures does not result in death, but causes the player's creature to float to a higher plane.
 In the Flash version, the player can replay the game with a jellyfish-like organism by defeating an aggressive creature on the bottom plane.
 If the player reaches the bottom again, the creature there is their original worm-like creature, and defeating it starts the game over as that organism.